| | | | | | | | | | |

 • Vanilla Extract: I like adding a bit of vanilla extract for extra flavor.
 However, if you rather not, or don’t happen to have vanilla on hand, you can feel free to leave it out.

-• Pumpkin Puree: I used my homemade pumpkin puree (which is super easy to make, and is free or the additives and preservatives that come with canned pumpkin).
-However, if you only have access to canned pumpkin, it will work just as well.
+• Pumpkin Puree: I used my homemade pumpkin puree but if you only have access to canned pumpkin puree, it will work just as well (note that canned pumpkin puree is NOT the same as pumpkin pie filling).

-• Almond Milk: I love using my 5-minute homemade almond milk, but you can use other non-dairy milks such as cashew milk, soy milk, or coconut milk instead.
+• Almond Milk: I love using my 5-minute homemade almond milk, but you can use other non-dairy milks such as cashew milk, rice milk, tigernut milk, oat milk or coconut milk instead.
 Alternatively, if you are not lactose-intolerant or vegan, feel free to use normal cow’s milk in equal quantities.

-• Maple Syrup: I like using maple syrup as a sweetener in addition to sugar.
-If you prefer, you can also use agave nectar or if you’re not vegan, feel free to swap out the maple syrup for equal amounts of honey too.
+• Maple Syrup: I like using pure maple syrup as a sweetener in addition to sugar.
+If you prefer, you can also use agave nectar instead.
+Alternatively, if you’re not vegan, feel free to swap out the maple syrup for equal amounts of honey too.
+If you are diabetic or insulin-resistant, I highly recommend that you use maple-flavored monkfruit syrup (a maple syrup substitute that is low glycemic index and will not raise your blood sugar as much).

-• Coconut Oil: I usually prefer to use refined coconut oil for baking as it has a more neutral taste compared to unrefined coconut oil.
-If you don’t have coconut oil on hand, or are allergic to coconut, feel free to substitute it with equal amounts of another neutral vegetable oil.
+• Melted Coconut Oil: I usually prefer to use refined coconut oil for baking as it has a more neutral taste compared to extra virgin coconut oil.
+If you don’t have coconut oil on hand, or are allergic to coconut, feel free to substitute it with equal amounts of another neutral vegetable oil (such as canola oil, sunflower oil, olive oil or avocado oil).

 Making Your Own Homemade Pumpkin Puree